CUBRID/cubrid-testtools/CTP/README.md

 - **Jdbc**
    * Test cases: Since ``Jdbc`` unit test cases are designed based on junit framework, so all cases need follow junit syntax and rule
-   * The current CTP identifies case according to the @Test annotation and keywords 'test' on test method name, and ignore the case according to the @ignore annotation on test method
+   * The current CTP identifies case according to the @Test annotation and keywords 'test' on test method name, and ignore the case according to the @Ignore annotation on test method
    * Example for reference

      ```